This page is about the Chevrolet intermittent electrical problem. However, the issue also occurs on aging GMC and Cadillac trucks.

 After you remove this panel you'll be able to reach the 10 mm bolt holding the ground cable to the frame.
 The new cable comes with the retaining clips in the right places.

 You want to make sure that you tuck the cable in just like they did from the factory.
 I’ll go as far to say that the new negative battery cable features an improved design.
+This should keep the water out and you shouldn't have to worry about repeat failure.

-With that said, I found the lug loosening up that goes into the fuse itself.
+In fact, I found the lug loosening up that goes into the fuse itself.
 This was unexpected.

 Instead of tightening the connection or replacing just the mega fuse and being done with it, I started looking at the positive cable.